mverleg/pyjson_tricks/README.md

 loading and then saving a json file will remove the comments (it also likely changes the indentation).

 The implementation of comments is a bit crude, which means that there are some exceptional cases that aren't handled correctly ([#57](https://github.com/mverleg/pyjson_tricks/issues/57)).

 It is also not very fast.
-For that reason, if `ignore_comments` wasn't explicitly set to True, then json-tricks first tries to parge without ignoring comments.
+For that reason, if `ignore_comments` wasn't explicitly set to True, then ro_json first tries to parse without ignoring comments.
 If that fails, then it will automatically re-try with comment handling.
 This makes the no-comment case faster at the cost of the comment case, so if you are expecting comments make sure to set `ignore_comments` to True.